wafibismail/exploring-csharp/games/SpaceSHMUPPlusPrototype/README.md

 Input.GetAxis("Jump")
 - is equal to 1 when the spacebar or jump button on a controller is pressed

+GetComponentsInChildren is somewhat a slow function that can take processing time and decrease performance.
+- As such, it is generally better to call it once and cache the result rather than calling it every frame

 To do / to check:
 - u curve function